-You can also download the Android P system image for the Android Emulator.
-It's listed in the SDK Manager under Android P Preview as Google APIs Intel x86 Atom System Image.
+You can also download the Preview system image for the Android Emulator.
+It's listed in the SDK Manager as a Google Play Intel x86 Atom System Image.

-(API level 28).
-Because some platform changes might affect the way your app behaves,
+latest version of Android.
+Because some platform changes can affect the way

 Perform compatibility testing

 For the most part, testing compatibility with Android Q entails the same type of testing you perform when preparing to release your app.
 This is a good time to review the core app quality guidelines and best practices for testing.

 However, there's another aspect to testing: Android Q introduces new user

 privacy changes to the Android platform that can affect your app's behavior or

 break the app, even if you do not change your

 review the key privacy changes, and test any fixes that you